Unwavering Pacemaker Implantation Surgery in Nagercoil

 Pacemaker implantation is a surgical procedure to treat disorders in the heart rhythm.
 During this procedure, a small device called the pacemaker is placed under the skin of the chest.
-The pacemaker device is connected to the heart by one or more thin wires called leads.
-These thin leads are inserted through a vein and into the heart.
+The pacemaker device is connected to the heart by one or more thin wires called leads, which are inserted through a vein into the heart.
 The pacemaker’s primary role is to send out electrical impulses to help regulate the heart’s rhythm.

 Pacemaker Insertion Surgery Complications